werf/werf/docs/pages_en/usage/distribute/overview.md

 werf bundle publish --repo example.org/bundles/mybundle
 ```

-As a result of running the above command, the application image will be built, followed by publishing the `example.org/bundles/mybundle:latest` bundle and the corresponding built image.
+The above command will result in the `example.org/bundles/mybundle:latest` chart and its related built image being published.

 The published bundle can then be deployed with `werf bundle apply`, linked as a dependent bundle, or deployed as a regular bundle by third-party software.